ExodusMovement/support-explorer/README.md

 ### Address & Transaction Explorer

-Opening the extension UI with Cmd+Shift+k (ctrl+shift+k on Windows), CSE's can quickly search for addresses on 61 blockchains and transactions on 31.
+Opening the extension UI with Cmd+J (Ctrl+J on Windows), CSE's can quickly search for addresses on 61 blockchains and transactions on 31.

 If a valid address/transaction has been entered, a new tab will be opened with the correct block explorer and address/transaction information.